laristra/portage/doc/concepts.md

 method to be second-order accurate the linear reconstruction in the source cell (or dual cell) is with respect to the field value at its centroid; for the dual mesh, however, the field values are known at the nodes, not necessarily the centroids of the dual cells.
+Also, dual cells in a general mesh are almost guaranteed to be non-convex.
+Therefore, intersection of dual cells always includes a decomposition of the target dual cell into simplices based on wedges/corners in Wonton::AuxMeshTopology.

-Portage currently does not have an algorithm in place for remapping nodal fields to cells and vice-versa.
+Portage currently does not have an algorithm in place for remapping nodal fields to cells and vice-versa although a driver to do such a thing can be written easily.

-### Mismatch Fixup
+### Mismatch Fixup or Repair

 Often, the boundaries of the source and target meshes in simulations do not exactly match up.
 This may happen because curved boundaries are